kadirgurturk/pokedex/README.md

 ## Methhodlgy and Used Techs
 - This application build by reactjs libary
 - Scss is used for styling and Redux-toolkit is used for store managment
+- React-query used for request to service

 ### The application consists of 4 components.
 -  Header.js: Input and typelist inlclude this component.
 Type store value decided in Typlist.js you can choose one simple type and list recompile.Text store value decided in Header.js's input.
 - Pokelist.js: We change and listed pokemons list what we display in this component.
 Http request and sorting used with store values happens in this components.
+- TypeList: Every pokemon has a type,This component is a filtering tool for Pokemon types in a React app using Redux.
+It lets users select a type from a list and stores the selected type for other components to use.
+- PokeCard: This is a simple React component representing a pop-up Pokemon card.
+It shows the Pokemon's image, name, types, and stats.
+The card's background color is based on the Pokemon's primary type.
+Users can close the pop-up.

 #### Loading Page